 How does Farwell define quality in pool building?

-- Clean Sand Backfill for good drainage and frost protection.
+- Clean Sand or Gravel Backfill for good drainage and frost protection.

 - Two Main Drains to promote water circulation, decreasing the need to vacuum, and safety.